 As one of the top money-moving banks in the U.S., this client’s payment processing systems move billions of dollars in ACH and wire transfers each day.
 This makes having the right data, readily available, and seamless data integration with all third-party partners a necessity.
 Building that fully abstracted data integration layer would prove to be one of the most important challenges for this project team.

-Defining the path: Modernization to transformation
+Defining the path: Modernisation to transformation

-This project focused on the company’s efforts to modernize its IT organization and achieve greater alignment with its business partners as their business model evolved.
+This project focused on the company’s efforts to modernise its IT organisation and achieve greater alignment with its business partners as their business model evolved.
 The project included three key phases of support, starting with an initial IT strategy and target operating model definition, transitioning to enabling value stream-focused Lean portfolio management and then a deeper dive analysis into the software development and information security delivery models.
 The outcomes of these efforts included increased adoption of agile practices, restructuring of legacy functions (like the enterprise PMO) to drive more business value, and increased connection between IT and business executive leadership teams.

-With initiatives identified to drive the company forward, the next step would leverage a strategic operating model, building a rounded understanding of requirements and investment prioritization, while shifting the culture’s focus to delivering a customer experience-centric digital transformation.
-As a B2B2C organization, the company wanted to highlight its then-new brand promise while improving the overall consumer and employee experience.
+With initiatives identified to drive the company forward, the next step would leverage a strategic operating model, building a rounded understanding of requirements and investment prioritisation, while shifting the culture’s focus to delivering a customer experience-centric digital transformation.
+As a B2B2C organisation, the company wanted to highlight its then-new brand promise while improving the overall consumer and employee experience.
 It also wanted to close the gap that existed between its business goals and an execution model that favored many small wins over an enterprise-focused set of strategic priorities.

 New tools and process changes on the way to success